 You may also note that the Plus subscription level includes Inventory management.
 You DO NOT need to use this, because your point of sale system already does this for you.
 No need to manage it in two separate locations – that's just a recipe for disaster.

-Advanced: I’m not even going to touch on this level because chances are, it’s way more than anyone here needs.
-You can sign up for a Quickbooks Online account here.
-Remember, if you already have one, you can easily upgrade/downgrade if you learned that you need more or less than you’re currently paying for!
+You can sign up for a Quickbooks Online account here, and if you already have one, remember you can easily upgrade/downgrade if you learned that you need more or less than you're currently paying for!

 Review Your Account & Settings